Donnell Mill Restoration Project

 We have volunteers ready to work on the mill building and getting all the equipment set up, including ‘John’, the 1939 John Deere make-and-break engine that powers the mill.
 They built to last–the clapboards had the top surface and edges dressed by an 1889 Lane clapboard planer.

 The Maine Forest and Logging Museum is a living history museum.
 If we have it, we hope to have it running!
-Help fund the volunteer projects to do just that.
-We have labor, but we need materials.
-Contact the office at info@maineforestandloggingmuseum.org or call the Museum at 207-974-6278.
-Please go to our Donation page if you can help.
+Become a volunteer to help with the work or help by funding the volunteer projects to do just that.
+Contact us or Donate.